udayjaggumanthri/CRM-Mail/README.md

 ## 👥 Authors

-- Your Name - Initial work
+- Development Team

 ## 🙏 Acknowledgments

 - React team for the amazing framework
 - Express.js for the robust backend framework
 - All open-source contributors
+- Quill.js for the rich text editor

 ## 📞 Support

-For support, email support@yourdomain.com or create an issue in the GitHub repository.
+For support, create an issue in the GitHub repository or contact the development team.

 ## 🔄 Changelog

-See `CHANGELOG.md` for detailed changelog.
+See `CHANGELOG.md` for detailed changelog and version history.

 ---

-**Made with ❤️ for conference management**
+**Made with ❤️ for enterprise conference management**

+**Last Updated:** December 2025